xoores/multibar/doc/man/multibar.1.rst

-polybar(1)
+multibar(1)
 ==========

 SYNOPSIS
 --------
-**polybar** [*OPTIONS*]... [*BAR*]
+**multibar** [*OPTIONS*]... [*BAR*]

 DESCRIPTION
 -----------
-Polybar aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.
+Multibar is a fork of Polybar poject.
+It aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.
-If the *BAR* argument is not provided and the configuration file only contains one bar definition, polybar will display this bar.
+If the *BAR* argument is not provided and the configuration file only contains one bar definition, multibar will display this bar.

 OPTIONS
 -------

-.. program:: polybar
+.. program:: multibar

 .. option:: -h, --help